IPDreamer: Appearance-Controllable 3D Object Generation with Complex Image Prompts: Related Work

 In recent years, 3D generative modeling has attracted a large number of researchers.
-Inspired by the recent neural volume rendering, many 3D-aware image rendering methods \cite{chan2022efficient, chan2021pi, gu2021stylenerf, hao2021gancraft, nguyen2019hologan, niemeyer2021giraffe} are proposed to generate high-quality rendered 2D images for 3D visualization.
+Inspired by the recent neural volume rendering, many 3D-aware image rendering methods \citep{chan2022efficient, chan2021pi, gu2021stylenerf, hao2021gancraft, nguyen2019hologan, niemeyer2021giraffe} are proposed to generate high-quality rendered 2D images for 3D visualization.
 Meanwhile, with the development of text-to-image synthesis, researchers have shown a growing interest in text-to-3D generation.
-Early methods such as DreamField \cite{jain2022zero} and CLIPmesh \cite{mohammad2022clip} achieve text-to-3D generation by utilizing a pretrained image-text aligned model CLIP \cite{radford2021learning}.
+Early methods such as DreamField \citep{jain2022zero} and CLIPmesh \citep{mohammad2022clip} achieve text-to-3D generation by utilizing a pretrained image-text aligned model CLIP \citep{radford2021learning}.
 They optimize the underlying 3D representations (NeRFs and meshes) to ensure that all 2D renderings have high text-image alignment scores.

-Recently, \cite{poole2022dreamfusion, lin2023magic3d, chen2023fantasia3d, wang2023prolificdreamer, chen2023text2tex} have achieved high-quality 3D synthesis (NeRFs and meshes) by leveraging a robust pretrained text-to-image DM as a strong prior to guide the training of the 3D model.
-Other works \cite{shi2023mvdream, zhao2023efficientdreamer, liu2023zero} introduce multi-view DMs to enhance 3D consistency and provide strong structured semantic priors for 3D synthesis.
-IT3D \cite{chen2023it3d} combines SDS and GAN to refine the 3D model and obtain high-quality 3D synthesis.
-Additionally, \cite{melas2023realfusion, tang2023make, liu2023one, qian2023magic123} are capable to generate 3D representations based on single images.

-Inspired by previous text-to-3D methods and IP-Adapter \cite{ye2023ip}, we propose IPDreamer, which leverages image prompts to provide sufficient appearance information, enabling the synthesis of high-quality 3D objects.
+Recently, \citep{poole2022dreamfusion, lin2023magic3d, chen2023fantasia3d, wang2023prolificdreamer, chen2023text2tex} have achieved high-quality 3D synthesis (NeRFs and meshes) by leveraging a robust pretrained text-to-image DM as a strong prior to guiding the training of the 3D model.
+Other works \citep{shi2023mvdream, zhao2023efficientdreamer, liu2023zero} introduce multi-view DMs to enhance 3D consistency and provide strong structured semantic priors for 3D synthesis.
+IT3D \citep{chen2023it3d} combines SDS and GAN to refine the 3D model and obtain high-quality 3D synthesis. \citep{tang2023dreamgaussian, liang2023luciddreamer} combine 3D Gaussians \citep{kerbl20233d} with SDS-based optimization to improve 3D synthesis and reduce generation time.
+Additionally, \citep{melas2023realfusion, tang2023make, liu2023one, qian2023magic123} are capable to generate 3D representations based on single images, and \citep{liu2023zero, liu2023syncdreamer, shi2023mvdream, yang2023consistnet} achieve 2D images in multiple viewpoints, which enable consistant 3D object generation.
+In this work, we introduce IPDreamer, a method that leverages complex image prompts to provide comprehensive appearance information, effectively guiding the synthesis of high-quality 3D objects.